-(9) Each public notification shall be mailed in an envelope supplied by the Air Pollution Control Officer.
+(96) Each public notification shall be mailed in an envelope supplied by the Air Pollution Control Officer and addressed to "current resident" of private residences, businesses, or sensitive receptors.
 The envelope shall be marked with the name and address of the Air Pollution Control District and the words "Public Health Information" if mailed to areas where the approved health risk assessment indicates potential risks below the significant risk mitigation levels specified in Section (e) of this rule.
 The envelope shall be marked with the words "Public Health Notice" if mailed to areas where the approved health risk assessment indicates potential risks at or above the significant risk mitigation levels.

-(10) If the owner or operator of a stationary source fails to carry out the public notification requirements of this rule, the Air Pollution Control Officer shall carry out such notification at the earliest possible date.
+(107) If the owner or operator of a stationary source fails to carry out the public notification requirements of this rule, the Air Pollution Control Officer shall carry out such notification at the earliest possible date.
 All District costs of such notification shall be paid by the owner or operator of the stationary source.